https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 • More subtly, “The Father’s way of the cross doesn’t befit your title, the Son of God.
 There’s a better way!”

-Jesus withstood this temptation, but its extreme difficulty—the temptation—was not fully seen until the night before the cross when Jesus wrestled with the next day’s suffering.
+Jesus withstood this temptation, but its extreme difficulty—the temptation—was not fully understood until the night before the cross when Jesus wrestled with the suffering coming the next day.
 Later, however, Jesus stated, “My Father, if this cannot pass away unless I drink it, Your will be done” (Mat 26:42).

 The Nature of Temptation